The Best War Games for Android & iOS01 Aug 2019 6

 If you have ever looked for wargames on your iPad/android device you will know what I mean when I say it’s akin to walking into a swamp to find your wallet.
 Hundreds upon hundreds of tower defense, sniper and risk clones drown out the truly decent experiences.
 Like the 'strategy' genre at large, free-to-play 'gacha' games have invaded our app stores and are proving nigh impossible to resist.

 Weary of warfare?
 How about some Sports management games instead?

-So with the latest in swamp draining technology allows us to bring you some of the android and iOS war games that are actually worth looking at...
+Still, equipped with the latest in swamp draining technology, we've been able to bring together a crack squad os some of the best android and iOS war games currently available...

 - Battle Fleet: Ground Assault

 - Fort Sumter

 - Assault on Arnham (Wargamer.com Review)

 - Pike & Shot (if you have a pre-iOS 11 device)